 Butt kicker exercises of any kind are excellent for working your hamstrings and butt muscles.
-Butt kicker exercises are dynamic movements that can be performed at a low-intensity as part of your warm-up or more intensely for an added bonus to your workout.
+These dynamic movements can be performed at a low intensity as part of your warmup or more intensely as an interval portion of your routine.
 Perform butt kicker exercises on three nonconsecutive days a week to lift, strengthen and shape your butt and hamstrings.

 Single-Leg Butt Kick

 The single-leg butt kick is a Pilates-based exercise that gently works your hamstrings.
 It also helps provide stability in the muscles of the lower back.

 How To: Lie face down on the floor with your legs extended.
 Place your elbows on the floor to prop your upper body up.
 Pull your belly button into your spine, contract your abdominal muscles and lengthen your spine.
 Bend your right leg and bring your heel toward your butt.
 Kick your heel in three distinct pulses and then lower your foot back to the floor.
 Repeat the exercise with your left leg.
 Complete eight to 12 reps per leg.